Asset voting – an interesting and very simple multiwinner voting system

 Asset may tend to encourage inter-candidate cooperation and reduce "negative advertising" and bullshit aspersions (since you might need to make a deal with candidate X, it does not pay to alienate her!).
 Also it may reduce legislative "gridlock" since those in congress would consist (to a greater extent) of those with proven negotiating capability, and also legislators could depend on each other in future to be elected (whereas right now, they have no electoral incentive whatever to cooperate).
 Warning: this paragraph, although it may be entirely true, is also speculative; i.e. it is supported by some intuition, but not by actual evidence.

-What's bad about Asset Voting?
+5. What's bad about Asset Voting?

 Some people are bothered by the fact that "deals" could decide an Asset election.
 On the other hand, other people consider that good.
 For example, if you vote for Snodgrass, presumably it is because you want Snodgrass to have power.
 Why are you then complaining if Snodgrass then exercises that power to try to alter policy, get cabinet post, etc?
 Wasn't that your goal?
 And if Snodgrass uses his assets differently than you expected (yikes!) then presumably Snodgrass, if he had been elected, would have acted differently than you expected too.
 In that case, again, we don't see why you are complaining – it's your own fault for misjudging your candidate.
 Not the fault of Asset Voting – your fault.
 Voter misjudgements happen.
-(But presumably you as a voter are less likely to make a misjudgement about a candidate if it is your favorite candidate, than if it is somebody you do not actually like or trust, but feel forced by an unfair voting system like plurality to vote for anyhow.)
+(But presumably you as a voter feel less likely to make a misjudgement about a candidate if it is your favorite candidate, than if it is somebody you do not actually like or trust, but feel forced by an unfair voting system like plurality to vote for anyhow.)

 Warren Smith (one of the asset voting inventors) suspects that the worries about "deal making" with Asset Voting will be more serious if it were used as a single-winner voting system (which is not recommended – Smith only recommends for multiwinner elections) and hopefully less serious and/or less common in multiwinner scenarios.
 But this suspicion is not currently supported by any solid evidence.
-Here is an bad example by raphfrk of Asset Voting dealmaking misbehavior in a single-winner scenario.

 #Voters their vote